Introduction

 • Launch a terminal emulator application on your computer.

-• Configure the terminal emulator with the following settings:
+• Configure the terminal emulator with these settings:

 Parameter